The Eyes of the Dragon

+Background

-At the time of publication, it was a deviation from the norm for King, who was best known for his horror fiction.
+At the time of publication, this type of novel was a deviation from the norm for King, who was best known for his horror fiction.
+His daughter Naomi didn't read her father's books because she didn't like horror.
+When she was a teenager, he asked her what she did like, and she told him she liked dragons.
+So he wrote a fantasy novel, and dedicated it to her.
 The book is a work of epic fantasy in a quasi-medieval setting, with a clearly established battle between good and evil, and magic playing a lead role.
 The Eyes of the Dragon was originally titled The Napkins.

 Plot

 The Eyes of the Dragon takes place entirely within the realm of Delain (which itself is located within In-World from The Dark Tower series, as established in "The Little Sisters of Eluria").
 It is told from the perspective of an unnamed storyteller/narrator, who speaks casually and frankly to the reader, frequently adding his own commentary on characters' motivations and the like.

-King Roland's magician, Flagg, seeking to destroy the Kingdom of Delain, sees his plans being ruined by the good heart of Queen Sasha.
+King Roland's magician, Flagg, seeking to destroy the Kingdom of Delain, sees his plans being ruined by the good-hearted Queen Sasha.
 After Sasha gives birth to Peter, a noble and worthy future king, Flagg realizes that his position, his plans, and his life may be in danger because of Peter.
-When Sasha is pregnant with a second son, Flagg seizes the opportunity.
-He forces the Queen's midwife to wound Sasha while the second son, Thomas, is born.
-Sasha bleeds to death and Flagg begins plotting to remove Peter.
+While Sasha is pregnant with a second son, Flagg seizes the opportunity.
+He forces the Queen's midwife to ensure that Sasha bleeds to death while giving birth to her second son, Thomas.
+Sasha dies and Flagg begins plotting to remove Peter.